UlyssesZh/UlyssesZh.github.io/_posts/2025-01-09-github-homework.md

 the partial disclosure of these information may cause harm to the student by enabling others to identify his real-life identity.

-Another harm is that the school activities may be polluting the GitHub account activities and thus affecting the students' reputation in the community.
+Another harm is that the school activities may be "polluting" the GitHub account activities and thus affecting the students' reputation in the community.
 Some people may be following the account because they are interested in the work of the student, but if the student starts using the account for schoolwork,